This post may contain affiliate links. Please read our disclosure policy.

 oven baked ribs ingredients on a kitchen counter.

-• Dry rub ingredients: Use paprika, chili powder, salt, sugar, black pepper, and garlic powder.
+• Dry rub: A simple blend of paprika, chili powder, salt, sugar, black pepper, and garlic powder adds flavor.

-• BBQ sauce: Use your favorite brand of BBQ sauce or make a small batch of homemade BBQ sauce which yields the perfect amount for this recipe.
-If you aren’t a fan of barbecue sauce, the ribs are great as they are with just the seasoned rub.
+• BBQ sauce: Use your favorite store-bought sauce or make a small batch of homemade BBQ sauce.
+If you prefer, the ribs are just as delicious with only the dry rub.

-The photos and instructions are here to help you visualize how to make a small batch of slow cooker ribs.
+The photos and instructions are here to help you visualize how to make a small batch of ribs in a crockpot or slow cooker.
 See the recipe box below for ingredient amounts and full recipe instructions.

 dry rub ingredients for ribs in a small white bowl.

-removing the membrane from a rack of ribs on a cutting board.
+• Place the ribs bone-side up on a cutting board.

 a half rack of ribs on a cutting board coated with dry rub seasoning.

-1. Cut the half rack into two parts.
+• Cut the half rack into two sections.

 adding bbq sauce to baby back ribs in a slow cooker.